 Learn to Make and Use a Wood-Fired Kiln (5.5hrs)

 Built on a hill overlooking Karatsu Bay, Kentaro Kiln was opened in 2008 by Kentaro Murayama, an up-and-coming maker of Karatsu ware.
 Murayama collects all of the raw materials for his clay and glazes in the surrounding mountains, and has researched the ideal firing temperatures and methods for each material.
 Through this research, Murayama has developed a unique clay that can be fired in half a day instead of the usual two.
-In this completely novel pottery experience, chop firewood, build a kiln, and be a part of the moment when ceramics are born from the kiln’s flame.
+During this novel pottery experience, paint molded vessels, chop firewood, build a kiln, and witness the moment as pottery is born from the kiln’s flame.

-- ● Experience everything from chopping firewood to making a kiln, painting glaze to firing pottery, all in one day
+- ● Paint on an unglazed vessel, experience chopping firewood wood, building a kiln, and firing all in one day

 Pottery Loved by Tea Ceremony Masters